Supercritical Nonlinear Schr\"odinger equations: Quasi-Periodic Solutions

-\head{\bf 4.
-Proof of the Theorem}\endhead Proposition 3.2 provides the input for the initial scale in the Newton scheme in \cite{B3}.
-To continue the iteration, we need the analogues of (3.6, 3.7) at larger scales.
+\head{\bf 5.
+Proof of the Theorem}\endhead Proposition 4.3 puts the construction in a non-resonant form with $\omega^{(1)}$ as the parameter.
+It provides the input for the initial scale in the Newton scheme in \cite{B3}.
+To continue the iteration, we need the analogues of (4.22, 4.23) at larger scales.
 This is attained as follows.

-Let $T=F'$ be the linearized operator defined as in (1.13-1.15) and the restrcited operator $T_N=F'_N$ as in (3.1).
+Let $T=F'$ be the linearized operator defined as in (1.14-1.15) and the restricted operator $T_N=F'_N$ as defined in (4.1).
 To increase the scale from $N$ to a larger scale $N_1$, we pave the $N_1$ cubes with $N$ cubes.
 In the $j$ direction, this is taken care of by perturbation; while in the $n$ direction by adding an additional parameter $\theta\in\Bbb R$ and consider $T(\theta)$: